 Tutorial to recover lost data when encryption of APFS volume won't finish on High Sierra

-1. Free download, install and launch iBoysoft Mac Data Recovery.
+1. Free download, install and launch iBoysoft Data Recovery for Mac.

 2. Click "Find Lost APFS Partition" on the top right corner.
 Then you will see all connected hard drives.

 3. Select the drive which contains your APFS encrypted volume and click "Next" button.
 The software will list all APFS volumes on the selected drive.

 4. Choose the APFS encrypted volume that you want to recover lost data from and click "Next".

 5. Enter the correct password and click "OK" to start searching for lost files on the volume.

 6. Preview the listed searching results, choose files you need, then click "Recover" to get lost files back.